Have a way with words?

 The website doesn’t offer much information, except that they are interested in submissions.

-We can’t tell you much more than that, but it is worth sending over a sample while you’re applying to the other sites.
+We can’t provide much more detail, but it’s worth sending a sample while you’re applying to the other sites.

 17. Oatmeal Studios

 This company tries to cover a wide variety of demographics.
-I couldn’t find how much they pay, but they are definitely accepting original submissions.
+I couldn’t find information on their pay, but they are definitely accepting original submissions.

 18. Shoebox Cards

-Shoebox has a particular request: not to send more than eight submissions at once!
+Shoebox has a particular request: do not send more than eight submissions at once!

-Other than that, they are currently accepting.
-Shoebox is now a subunit of Hallmark cards, but you can email the submission director about freelance submissions.
+Other than that, they are currently accepting submissions.
+Shoebox is now a subunit of Hallmark, but you can email the submission director about freelance opportunities.

 19. Card Gnome

 Card Gnome is sort of like eBay or Etsy for greeting cards.
-You submit the design, they handle everything else from customization to printing the actual cards, shipping and payments.
+You submit the design, and they handle everything else, from customization to printing the actual cards, shipping, and payments.

-The best part is that you can earn loyalty for the same card over and over again, each time someone buys it.
+The best part is that you can earn royalties each time someone buys your card.

 20. It Takes Two